Driving and Vision

 Most optical prescriptions include a measurement of your corrected visual acuity in each eye (How well you can see with the given prescription), however most do not include your uncorrected visual acuity (how well you can see without any prescription).
 This is normally something only your Optician can tell you about during an eye exam.

-What are the safe driving standards
+What are the safe driving standards?

 As a basic guide, a driving test examiner or police officer may ask you to read a car number plate at a distance of 20 meters.
 If you cannot do so this, it gives an indication that your vision does not meet the safe driving standards.
+The above method though is not particularly scientific.
+The only surefire way to know is to have your eyes professionally tested by a qualified Optician.
+You must meet the minimum eyesight standard for driving by having a visual acuity of at least 6/12 (measured with glasses or contact lenses, if necessary) using both eyes together or, if you have sight in one eye only, in that eye.

 You must also have an adequate field of vision - your optician can tell you about this and carry out a fields test, if required.